Coherence of statistics

 You can contact the teams working in this topic area by emailing GSS.Income.Earnings@ons.gov.uk.

-During the rest of the year, we plan to:
+During the rest of the year, the plan is to:

 Further information